-Beginning in the first quarter of 2020, the outbreak of the novel strain of coronavirus ("COVID-19"), has resulted in governments enacting emergency measures to combat the spread of the virus.
+Beginning in the first quarter of 2020, the outbreak of the novel strain of coronavirus ("COVID-19"), resulted in governments enacting emergency measures to combat the spread of the virus.
 These measures, which include the implementation of travel bans, self-imposed quarantine periods and social distancing, have caused an economic slowdown and material disruption to business.
-Management has experienced a slow-down in the ability to transact business as a result of the self-isolating measures.
+Management has experienced a slow-down in the ability to transact business because of the self-isolating measures.
 Government has reacted with interventions intended to stabilize economic conditions.
 The duration and impact of the COVID-19 outbreak is unknown at this time.
-It is not possible to reliably estimate the length and severity of these developments and the impact on the financial performance and financial position of the Company in future periods.
+While 55 North has not been materially impacted by COVID-19 to date, it is not possible to reliably estimate the length and severity of these developments and the impact on the financial performance and financial position of the Company in future periods.

-Due to recent weak capital markets for junior mineral exploration companies, Management with the support of the Board of Directors has reduced operations to conserve capital.
-This involves the curtailment of exploration activities and the reduction of administrative overheads to an absolute minimum until such time that the capital markets are more supportive of junior exploration projects.
+Due to recent weak capital markets for junior mineral exploration companies, Management with the support of the Board of Directors reduced operations to conserve capital.
+This involved the curtailment of exploration activities and the reduction of administrative overheads to an absolute minimum until such time that the capital markets are more supportive of junior exploration projects.
+The Company was able to secure needed capital in the fourth quarter of 2020 due to improved market conditions and interest in the Company's project.
+This allowed for the start of new exploration activities in Manitoba.

-The Company will need to raise additional working capital, as it does not have sufficient working capital to fund its ongoing operations.
-In the current financial environment, there is a risk that the Company will be unable to raise sufficient funds, thus jeopardizing the Company's ability to continue as a going-concern.
+The Company will need to secure additional financing to cover ongoing exploration expenditures and future working capital requirements.
+The ability of the Company to raise additional needed capital is never assured and comes with significant risk, thus jeopardizing the Company's ability to continue as a going-concern.

-Management believes that going forward, subject to economic conditions, finances and the availability of equity financing, the longer-term prospects for the Corporation should remain positive.
-It is the intention of the

-Company to continue exploration activities on its mineral properties going forward.
-When opportunities present themselves, the Company will seriously evaluate the acquisition of additional mineral.
+Management believes that going forward, subject to economic conditions, finances and the availability of equity financing, the longer-term prospects for the Company should remain positive.
+It is the intention of the Company to continue exploration activities on its mineral properties going forward.
+When opportunities present themselves, the Company will seriously evaluate the acquisition of additional mineral properties.